BestTimesToVisit.com Logo

 Petit Taxis

 These are the ubiquitous small, beige taxis that are your primary mode of transport within Fez.
-They are perfect for getting between the medina and the Ville Nouvelle, or for longer distances within the city.
+They are perfect for getting between the Ville Nouvelle (new city) and the Medina (old city), or for longer distances within the new city.

 Grand Taxis

-These are larger Mercedes sedans that operate on fixed routes between cities or to specific destinations outside the immediate city center, like the airport or nearby towns.
-They function like shared taxis, departing when full.
+These are larger Mercedes sedans that operate on fixed routes between cities or sometimes within Fez for longer distances, like to the airport or Sefrou.
+They wait until they are full before departing.

-Cost:Fares are per person and vary by destination.
-A trip to the airport might be around 50-70 MAD per person.
+Cost:Fares are per person and are generally fixed for common routes.
+A trip to the airport might be around 100-150 MAD per person, but this can vary.
+For inter-city travel, it's a very economical option.

 Horse-drawn Carriages (Caleches)